vbjan/vbjan.github.io/index.md

 - 🌳 During my 3-month research project at Stefano Mintchev's lab at ETH, I worked on depth estimation solutions to infer occluded tree branches from RGB-D imagery.
 The resulting paper was published in IEEE RA-L.

 If this text resonates with you, feel free to reach out.
 I love meeting new people.
-You can reach me at vbjan[at]ethz[dot]ch.
+You can reach me at jbassewitz[at]ist[dot]ac[dot]at.

 ___
 # Publications